Group Fairness by Probabilistic Modeling with Latent Fair Decisions: Parameter Learning using Expected Flows

-For an edge $(n,c)$ where $n$ is a sum node, \begin{linenomath} \end{linenomath} Here, $\pr_n$ and $\pr_c$ refer to the distribution defined by the sub-circuits rooted at nodes $n$ and $c$, respectively.
+Here, $\pr_n$ and $\pr_c$ refer to the distribution defined by the sub-circuits rooted at nodes $n$ and $c$, respectively.
 Because $\es$ can be partial observations, these probability corresponds to marginal queries.
 For a smooth and decomposable probabilistic circuit, the marginals given a partial input for all circuit nodes can be computed by a single bottom-up evaluation of the circuit~\cite{darwiche2002knowledge}.
 This amounts to marginalizing the leaf nodes according to the partial input (i.e., plugging in 1 for unobserved variables) and evaluating the circuit according to its recursive definition.